 Prior to assuming his role as commissioner, the Wright State University graduate served as the league's director of hockey operations.

 Behind the bench in the NAHL, Frankenfeld was the head coach of the Dayton Gems during the 2003-04 season and spent four seasons as assistant coach and assistant general manager for the Texas Tornado from 1999-03.
 He was also an assistant coach with the Cleveland Jr. Barons for one season.
 Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with Miami University (NCHC) and one as an assistant with Buffalo State University (SUNYAC).
 Frankenfeld has also coached at the high school and Midget AAA levels, as well as at USA Hockey Select Festivals, giving him more than 20 years of coaching experience.

-Frankenfeld resides in Frisco, Texas with his wife, Kira.
+Frankenfeld resides in Dallas, Texas with his wife, Kira.
 Frankenfeld has a son, Brody, and two daughters, Charlee and Bella.

-Denny Scanlon is in his eighth season as Vice-President of Hockey Operations for the North American Hockey League.
-Scanlon also serves as Commissioner of the NAHL's affiliate League, the NA3HL.
+Denny Scanlon is in his ninth season as Vice-President of Hockey Operations for the North American Hockey League.
+Scanlon also serves as Commissioner of the NAHL's affiliate league, the NA3HL.

 Scanlon oversees all aspects of hockey operations for the NAHL, NA3HL, and NAPHL and provides counsel to member teams on compliance with League rules and Bylaws.
 He is also responsible for the preparation, review and negotiation of a variety of legal documents for the NAHL.